 National guidance applies to the Isles of Scilly, just as it does elsewhere in England.
-Currently, in the Isles of Scilly, like the rest of the country, Coronavirus restrictions remain in place.
-However, we appreciate that many people are planning and booking holidays on Scilly in anticipation of the easing of restrictions in line with the indicative dates set out in the government’s roadmap.
-We have therefore provided some guidance below on things you should consider when planning your journey and stay on the Isles of Scilly.
-Most importantly, you must continue to follow government guidance and remember: ‘Hands, Face, Space’ to minimise the risk of spread throughout your trip.
+Currently, in the Isles of Scilly, like the rest of the country, Coronavirus restrictions remain in place, but we are pleased to be able to welcome visitors back to the islands in accordance with the government’s roadmap.
+We have provided some guidance below on things you should consider when planning your journey and stay on the Isles of Scilly.
+Most importantly, you must continue to follow government guidance and remember: ‘Hands, Face, Space and Let Fresh Air In’ to minimise the risk of spread throughout your trip.

 We look forward to welcoming you to the islands and thank you for taking the time to plan for a safe and enjoyable visit.